moritzWa/moritz-digital/content/blog/communication-augmentation.md

 # Definitions

 As presented in the previous section, the lack of a clear shared definition is a significant source of communication problems.
 This problem is especially severe when after a long and rigorous debate, it turns out that the communication partners disagreed on an initial definition in the first place.
-The solution is [Disputing Definitions](https://www.lesswrong.com/posts/7X2j8HAkWdmMoS8PE/disputing-definitions).
-We have two strategies.
-The first one is to temporarily and explicitly agree on a definition.
-The second one is to invent a new term for the specific concept.
+The solution is to [dispute the definition](https://www.lesswrong.com/posts/7X2j8HAkWdmMoS8PE/disputing-definitions) first.
+We can either temporarily and explicitly agree on a definition or invent a new term for the specific concept.

 # Software tools